Newcomers Laine, Roslovic lead Blue Jackets past Stars 4-3

 Oliver Bjorkstrand had a goal and an assist, Cam Atkinson also scored and Joonas Korpisalo had 24 saves as the Blue Jackets stopped a two-game skid with contributions from their newest members.

-Laine and Roslovic, who also had an assist, came over from Winnipeg on Jan.
+Laine and Roslovic came over from Winnipeg on Jan.
 23 in a blockbuster trade for Pierre-Luc Dubois.

+“It always feels good to contribute,” said Roslovic, who also had an assist.

 Outplayed in the first period, Columbus was fortunate to jump out to a 2-0 lead.

-Bjorkstrand got his fourth goal of the season 2:23 into the game when his shot from a sharp angle got between Khudobin and the near post.
+Bjorkstrand got his team-leading fourth goal of the season 2:23 into the game when his shot from a sharp angle got between Khudobin and the near post.
 Roslovic scored with a hard shot over the goalie’s glove later in the period.

+“We were more confident as a group, but there were a lot of parts of the game that went back and forth, and we did a good job pushing back when they were pushing forward,” Roslovic said.

 Hintz tipped in Denis Gurianov’s shot from the right circle for a Stars’ power-play goal early in the second.

-Laine showed why the Blue Jackets were so hot on him when found the back of the net with a slick backhand shot.
+Laine showed why the Blue Jackets were so hot on him when he found the back of the net with a slick backhand shot.
 But a turnover by Laine led to a Stars rush and a goal that went in off Dickinson’s skate before the second intermission.

 Atkinson tipped in a feed from Bjorkstrand for his 200th career goal at 3:42 of the third period to make it 4-2.

+“It couldn’t have been any better and sweeter,” said Atkinson of the goal produced by a play the two drew up on the bench before the faceoff.

-Benn poked a shot past Korpisalo at 11:01, but the Stars couldn’t get another one, coming up empty on a late power play.
+Benn poked a shot past Korpisalo at 11:01, but the Stars couldn’t get another one, coming up empty on a late power play and an extra skater on for the goalie.

 AILING ELVIS